yarafe/Test2/doc/config-management-connections.md

-# Troubleshooting
+# Management Connection

-There are different components in the whole delivery chain

-1. Azure Load Balancer
-2. Network Security Groups
-3. Standard Public IP
-4. FortiGate
+There are different ways to access your FGT Vms.We can define here two approaches:

+1. Instance level public ip: This is the default.
+2. Private IP via VPN, ExpressRoute, jumphost (Azure Bastion, …)

 ## Azure Load Balancer